kqfall1/MongoDbShellBasics/README.md

 all at once.
 I also improved performance by using the counter of the loop in "populate()" to determine the next available "StudentId" field rather than calling "db[COLLECTION_NAME].countDocuments() + 1".

 I look forward to writing more cool scripts like this in the future.
-It turns out that JavaScript isn't that bad of a language for engineers who a) know what they're doing, b) exercise strong architectural discipline.
-I am no JS expert, but I think I demonstrated proficiency in both of those items on this assessment.
+It turns out that JavaScript isn't that bad of a language for engineers who exercise strong architectural discipline.
+I am no JS expert, but I think I demonstrated my proficiencies well on this particular assessment.

 - Quinn Keenan
 - 29/11/2025, 10:38AM